leiyakenney/shredshare/dtr.md

 **Leiya:**
   - I’ll be available weekdays usually from 8am - 7pm
+  - 10/22 - Job Shadow until 5:30p (with traffic getting back); unavailable until 7 or 8p at the earliest
   - Meeting with mentor 10/24 5pm
   - Weekends I am free whenever, but would prefer to have at least half a day to get some chores done